Kolahalan06/Grocery-inventory-Management-System/README.md

 ## Requirements;
-Python 3.12(the version i used for this project) Matplotlib
+Python 3.12(the version i used for this project) and Matplotlib